 - letter from a temporary or crisis accommodation provider verifying that the person is vulnerable and currently using their services.

-You may need to provide more than one of these documents to show financial hardship.
+You may need to provide more than 1 of these documents to show financial hardship.

 Evidence of immediate need

-Your application must also show how the certificate will fix a current problem that you are experiencing, for example:
+Your application must also include evidence that shows how the certificate will fix a current problem that you are experiencing.
+For example:

-- a letter from a school showing pre-enrolment requirements for your child, which states that there is
+- a letter from a school for your child, which states

-- a requirement to provide a birth certificate to the school
+- you must provide a birth certificate to the school

 - a due date within 28 days of the application

-- a written offer of accommodation, employment, medical treatment, or other substantial service that states there is a
+- a written offer of accommodation, employment, medical treatment, or other substantial service (e.g. Centrelink) that states there is a

 - requirement to provide a birth certificate (or other life event certificate) as proof of identity